Daniel Lidar

-Daniel Amihud Lidar (دانیل لیادار; born 1968) is the holder of the Viterbi Professorship of Engineering at the University of Southern California, where he is a professor of electrical engineering, chemistry, physics & astronomy.
+Daniel Amihud Lidar; born 1968) is the holder of the Viterbi Professorship of Engineering at the University of Southern California, where he is a professor of electrical engineering, chemistry, physics & astronomy.
 He is the director and co-founder of the USC Center for Quantum Information Science & Technology (CQIST), the director of the USC-IBM Quantum Innovation Center, as well as scientific director of the USC-Lockheed Martin Quantum Computing Center, notable for his research on control of quantum systems and quantum information processing.

 Education

 He is a class of 1986 graduate of the Armand Hammer United World College of the American West.
 He obtained his PhD from the Hebrew University of Jerusalem in 1997 under Robert Benny Gerber and Ofer Biham, with a thesis entitled Structural Characterization of Disordered Systems.

 Career

 In 1997–2000, he was a postdoc at UC Berkeley, having been awarded Rothschild Foundation and Fulbright Program fellowships (the latter of which he declined); in 2000–2005, he was an assistant professor and then later an associate professor of chemistry at the University of Toronto, with cross-appointments in physics and mathematics.
 He moved to the University of Southern California in 2005, where he is a professor of electrical engineering, chemistry, and physics.